Blady-Com/gnoga/deps/zanyblue/examples/text/gps/README.txt

    patching file ada_module/src/ada_module.adb
    ...
    patching file widgets/src/collapsing_pane.adb

-   This patch is not needed for the 5.1.1 or 5.2.1 GPS releases.

 3) The ZBIZED-4.4.1.PATCH should then be applied to switch to ZanyBlue text formatting and add the .properties files: